 Here’s where it gets a little bittersweet.

+But most people still don’t know this story.
 They don’t know that a Viking ship crossed the Atlantic in 1893 to prove history wrong.
+They don’t know that twelve Norwegian sailors risked their lives to honor their ancestors and rewrite the narrative about who discovered what.

 And succeeded.